Johan "George" Wetzel was born on Nov. 10, 1817 in Longswamp Township, Berks County, the son of Johan "Peter" and Anna Margaretha (Gaumer) Wetzel.

 As they aged, the couple made a home with their son near Alburtis in Longswamp Township, Berks County.

-At the age of 70, suffering from valvular heart disease and asthma, Peter passed away on April 24, 1911.
+At the age of 70 years, three months and 18 days, suffering from valvular heart disease and asthma, Peter passed away on April 24, 1911.
 Burial was in Longswamp Church Cemetery, following funeral services led by Rev. Meckstroth.
 Among those attending the funeral were his sister Sally Druckenmiller and her adult offspring Erwin H. and Lizzie Druckenmiller, Herbert Druckenmiller and Percival Druckenmiller.
 A story in the Morning Call said that the funeral "was very largely attended.
 Deceased rested in a heavy square casket with silver mountings and was reposed, in a black shroud.
 He is survived by his widow who was unable to attend his funeral as she was struck with apoplexy a few months ago and is in a critcal condition.
 She is bed fast ever since and is not able to speak anymore....
 After a short sermon at the house, the funeral cortege proceeded to Longswamp Church of which deceased was a life long member, where the regular funeral sermon was preached by Rev. Wm.
 L. Meckstroth, pastor of the Reformed denomination and interment made in the cemetery adjoining the church."
 Son Alfred signed the Pennsylvania certificate of death.

-The ailing Lizzie only lasted a few more months after the death of her spouse.
+Lizzie only lasted a few more months after the death of her spouse.
 She succumbed on July 23, 1911 at home, at the age of 66.
 She was survived by a brother, Jonathan Hoffman.
 Rev. Meckstroth again preached at her funeral service.

 ~ Son Charles C. Wetzel ~